 MasoniteFramework/cookie-cutterrepository is the main repository that will install when creating new projects using the

-craft newit simply reaches out to this GitHub repo, fetches the zip and unzips it on your computer.
-Not much development will be done in this repository and won't be changed unless something requires changes in the default installation.
+project startit simply reaches out to this GitHub repo, fetches the zip and unzips it on your computer.
+Not much development will be done in this repository and won't be changed unless something requires changes in the default installation project structure.

 MasoniteFramework/corerepository is deprecated and development has been moved into

 MasoniteFramework/craftis deprecated.
-This was where the craft CLI tool lives that has since been moved into the
+This was where the craft CLI tool lived that has since been moved into the

 git clone http://github.com/your-username/cookie-cutter.git

 git pull origin developto get the current release version.

 pip install -e .from inside the masonite directory.
 This will install masonite as a pip package in editable mode.
 Any changes you make to the codebase will immediately be available in your project.
 You may need to restart your development server.

 #comment above it

 MasoniteFramework/masoniterepo if applicable) with details of changes to the UI.
 This includes new environment variables, new file locations, container parameters, new feature explanations etc.